Anna Eva Fay: Biography

 Fay was born Ann Eliza Heathman in Southington, Ohio.
 She married Henry Melville Cummings, a medium, who went by the name Henry Melville Fay.
 She adopted the stage name of Annie Fay and began to perform as a stage medium.
 She became famous for her vaudeville and stage performances in the 1880s and 1890s, where she was billed as "The Indescribable Phenomenon".

 Through her career, Fay was exposed as a fraudulent medium.
 Fay was known for employing assistants including several who would dig up information about séance sitters in the towns that she visited.

 In the early 1870s the American stage mentalist Washington Irving Bishop was the manager of Fay's spiritualist acts, but in 1876 exposed her trick methods to the media.
 In 1883 the ex-medium John W. Truesdell revealed her method of freeing her hands from cotton bandages.

 Her first husband died on May 29, 1889.
 Her second husband was stage manager David H. Pingree, who died in 1932.
-Her son John Fay also a magician, married to Anna Norman committed suicide in 1908.
+Her son, John Fay, also a magician, married Anna Norman and committed suicide in 1908.
 Fay applied for a membership to The Magic Circle and in 1913 during a tour in Britain, she was elected the first Honorary Lady Associate of The Magic Circle in London.
 Fay died on May 20, 1927.
 She is buried at Wyoming Cemetery in Melrose Massachusetts.

 In 1942, Harry Price of the National Laboratory of Psychical Research exposed the 'mechanical stool' trick of Fay.